Tutte polynomial: Exact computation

 in which cases it is computable in polynomial time.
 If the problem is restricted to the class of planar graphs, the points on the hyperbola $H_2$ become polynomial-time computable as well.
 All other points remain #P-hard, even for bipartite planar graphs.
 In his paper on the dichotomy for planar graphs, Vertigan claims (in his conclusion) that the same result holds when further restricted to graphs with vertex degree at most three, save for the point $T_G(0,-2)$, which counts nowhere-zero Z_{3}-flows and is computable in polynomial time.

 These results contain several notable special cases.
 For example, the problem of computing the partition function of the Ising model is #P-hard in general, even though celebrated algorithms of Onsager and Fisher solve it for planar lattices.
 Also, the Jones polynomial is #P-hard to compute.
 Finally, computing the number of four-colorings of a planar graph is #P-complete, even though the decision problem is trivial by the four color theorem.
 In contrast, it is easy to see that counting the number of three-colorings for planar graphs is #P-complete because the decision problem is known to be NP-complete via a parsimonious reduction.

 Approximation

-The question which points admit a good approximation algorithm has been very well studied.
+The question of which points admit a good approximation algorithm has been very well studied.
 Apart from the points that can be computed exactly in polynomial time, the only approximation algorithm known for $T_G(x,y)$ is Jerrum and Sinclair’s FPRAS, which works for points on the “Ising” hyperbola $H_2$ for y > 0.
 If the input graphs are restricted to dense instances, with degree $\Omega(n)$, there is an FPRAS if x ≥ 1, y ≥ 1.

 Even though the situation is not as well understood as for exact computation, large areas of the plane are known to be hard to approximate.